DanielBrunnsaker/DShift/README.md

 # DiauxicShift

 Untargeted metabolomics for functional discovery of regulatory genes in the context of the diauxic shift.
 This repository contains code and intermediate data to be able to recreate the work if needed.
 Supplementary data can be found in /data and /results.
 Raw data can be found at https://doi.org/10.5281/zenodo.7105589.

+Fully annotated peak tables can be found at data/metabolomics/Metabolomics_B1 and data/metabolomics/Metabolomics_B2.

 Last update: 2023-04-17